 Chocolatey Chocolate Cake with Silky Marshmallow Icing

 You can double this recipe when it’s party time—just use a 15 by 11-inch sheet pan and bake for 35 to 40 minutes.
 Makes one 10 by 3-inch round cake.
+To make this mocha, replace half the boiling water (so 1/2 cup) with freshly brewed coffee or espresso.
 Preparation: 20 minutes

 Preheat the oven to 350°F. Grease a 10-by-3-inch round pan with butter, line the bottom and sides of the pan with parchment paper, and grease the paper.
 (I’ll let you just grease, line the bottom of the pan, and lightly flour the sides if you’re feeling lazy.)